frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 ### Keyboard configuration

 My Kyria uses all 6 columns on each hand.
-The left side has an OLED, an encoder, and four thumb keys.
+The left side has an OLED, an encoder, and three thumb keys.
 The right side has no OLED or encoder, and four thumb keys.
 The top two thumb keys on each side are not on the board.

 The controller is a Pro Micro and this keymap only just squeezes in.

+Currently this might compile or work properly only on a v1 keyboard.

 ## Layers

-There are a total of 6 layers.
+There are a total of 8 layers.
 The first is the main alpha layer.

-The other layers are activated with a thumb key.
+The other layers are activated with either a thumb or pinky.
 All are hold-to-activate.
+However the top corner keys are layer lock keys, which lock the layer on, or release it if it is locked.
+(A locked layer can also be released by pressing the layer key.)

-Layer switching is done with custom code, so that a. shifted and custom keys can be emitted on the tap and b. so that the layer activates immediately for faster use of layer keys.
+Layer switching is done with custom code, so that a. shifted and custom keys can be emitted on the tap and b. so that the layer activates immediately for faster access to the keys in the layer.
 See `layer_tap_toggle.c/h`.

 The layers have OS-specific shortcuts in various places.
 The platform (macOS, Windows, Linux) can be selected at run-time.
 For more info, see `os_shortcuts.h/c` and `os_shortcut_defs.h`. macOS shortcuts are pretty stable, Windows and Linux still need work.